Brexit information for students and applicants

 The UK Government has confirmed that EU nationals who start a higher education course in England in the 2020/21 academic year will remain eligible for undergraduate and postgraduate financial support, for the full duration of their course.
 You can find information about the announcement on the gov.uk website.

-Please see our travel advice for more information.
+Please see study abroad funding for more information.

 EU settlement scheme

 Students that are EU citizens and currently in the UK are strongly advised to apply for settled or pre-settled status.